Advanced features#

 Note that the range of vital_status is declared as Any, which is further constrained by the any_of expression.

-Currently, it is important to always have a range declaration (even if it is Any), because LinkML constraint semantics are monotonic (i.e. new constraints can be specified but additional ones cannot be overridden - see slots for more on this).
+Currently, it is important to always have a range declaration (even if it is Any), because LinkML constraint semantics are monotonic (i.e. new constraints can be specified but existing ones cannot be overridden - see slots for more on this).
 If this range declaration were not explicitly stated, then the default_range of string would be applied.

 In future, LinkML may allow limited forms of non-monotonicity around default ranges, see: